tekiplanet/nadiapoint-ios-codemagic/codemagic-steps.md

     -   **Private key**: Upload the `.p8` file you downloaded.
 -   [ ] **Save Connection**: Click **Save connection**.
 Codemagic will verify the key.

+## Final Sanity Checks

+-   [ ] **Verify App Record in App Store Connect**: Before starting a build, log in to `appstoreconnect.apple.com`, go to "My Apps", and ensure an app record exists with the exact bundle ID (`com.nadiapoint.exchange`) you are trying to build for.
+If it doesn't exist, create it.

 ---

 ### ✅ **Phase 4: Configure the Build Workflow**